HKU-team-1/Text-Game/README.md

   Whatever, a new adventure has started.

 # Game description:
-  //All rules mentioned below might be changed in further development.
+  All rules mentioned below might be changed in further development.

 ## Map setting
   There will be 49 regions that can be explored by players, which will be distributed in a 7x7 square.